Mississippi State vs. Texas Tech Liberty Bowl NCAA Football Odds, Plays and Insights | December 28, 2021

 Texas Tech Stats and Trends

-- Texas Tech has played 12 games, with six wins against the spread.

-- The Red Raiders have covered the spread twice this season when underdogs by 8.5 points or more (in five chances).
+- The Red Raiders have been underdogs by 8.5 points or more five times this season and have covered the spread twice.

-- Texas Tech's games this year have gone over the point total five times in 12 opportunities (41.7%).
+- Texas Tech's games this season have gone over the point total in 41.7% of its opportunities (five times in 12 games with a set point total).

-- When Texas Tech records more than 25.3 points, it is 4-3 against the spread and 5-2 overall.
+- Texas Tech is 4-3 against the spread and 5-2 overall when the team records more than 25.3 points.

-- When Texas Tech totals more than 331.1 yards, the team is 6-4 against the spread and 6-4 overall.
+- When Texas Tech amasses more than 331.1 yards, the team is 6-4 against the spread and 6-4 overall.

-- This year the Red Raiders have turned the ball over 20 times, five more than the Bulldogs' takeaways (15).
+- The Red Raiders have turned the ball over five more times (20 total) than the Bulldogs have forced a turnover (15) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.